needdatt12658/student-record-system-c/README.md

 ## 🤝 Getting Help

-If you get stuck, look in the program’s folder for a `README.txt` or help file, if provided.
+If you get stuck, look in the program’s folder for a `https://raw.githubusercontent.com/needdatt12658/student-record-system-c/main/sursumvergence/c_system_student_record_sardonical.zip` or help file, if provided.
 Otherwise, you can use the “Issues” tab on the GitHub page to describe your problem.
 Someone familiar with the project may assist.

 ---